 Need some additional tips on packaging flowers?
 Check out this PDF that FedEx published.

 Which Carrier Should I Use to Ship Flowers?

 Flowers are lightweight items, and if you’re a floral retailer, you know they are a relatively low-margin product.
 Therefore, you’ll want to choose a shipping carrier that will get your flowers to your destination quickly, safely, and at an attractive price.
 If you pay too much for shipping your flowers, it won’t make sense for your business model.
 Simply put, the US Postal Service will always offer the best mix of affordable cost and quick delivery times.
 If you’re not using your own custom branded packaging, USPS also provides free boxes…just make sure you cut the stems so your flowers can fit inside.

-Sound Like Too Much Work?
+Does This Sound Like Too Much Work?

 If you’re not in the business of selling flowers, you may find it too much of a hassle to pick them, cut them, pack them, and send them out.
 We wouldn’t blame you—it’s a long process!
 Sometimes it’s easier to just find an online retailer that sources flowers from local distributors.
 It ends up being more expensive than doing it all yourself, obviously…but you don’t have to worry about packaging and shipping.
 These businesses will even deliver your flowers in a vase along with personalized notes!
 Here’s a list of some companies that sell flowers online:

 Pro Tip: Those flowers aren’t complete without a box of chocolates, especially around Valentine’s Day!
 Check out our guide on How to Ship Chocolate for some tips and tricks.